evkx/evkx.github.io/content/guides/understandingrange/_index.md

 The buyer can configure some EVs with many options affecting the rated range.
 This possibility is typical for brands like Porsche and Audi.

 Buying wider tires will give you a higher consumption and a shorter range.
-Adding a panoramic roof can increase range and reduce range.
+Adding a panoramic roof can increase consumption and reduce the driving range.

 The diagram below shows how adding the car's max options increases the rated WLTP consumption and reduces the range on some Audi models.